reg1reg1/reg1reg1.github.io/_posts/2019-11-07-Digital-Security-in-a-Networked-World-Review.md

 title: Secret and Lies, Book Review
 key: 201911070
 tags: review
+excerpt: This was one of the first books I read when I started out to learn more about information security few months back, and hands down it played a great role in piquing my interest in information security.
+I had read Bruce's earlier work , and read his blogs which is updated regularly on issues around information security.
 ---
 ## Book Review: Secrets and Lies - *Digital Security in a Networked World*